mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 ~~~

 ### Removing a Subject
-When a receiver wants to signal to a transmitter that the receiver no
-longer wishes to receive events about a subject over a stream, the
+To remove a subject from an Event Stream, the Event Receiver makes an HTTP
-receiver makes an HTTP POST request to the `/remove-subject` endpoint under
+POST request to the `/remove-subject` endpoint under the stream's Management
-the stream's resource, containing in the body a Subject Identifier Object
+Endpoint, containing in the body a Subject Identifier Object identifying the
-identifying the subject to be removed.
-On a successful response, the
+subject to be removed.
+On a successful response, the Event Transmitter
-transmitter responds with a 204 No Content response.
+responds with a 204 No Content response.

 <<TODO: Errors>>